Control strategies and trends to equilibrium for kinetic models of opinion dynamics driven by social activity: Increasing the number of active agents via control strategies

 \subsection{Special cases}

 We conclude the discussion of the control strategy by analyzing several special cases that we encountered.
-In particular, we would like to understand what happens if (\ref{eq59}) or (\ref{eq61}) are not satisfied, and if $a_p$ is given by (\ref{eq10}).
-Additionally, we are also interested is studying cases (i) and (iii), when $a_p \in (0, \varepsilon)$ and $a_p \in (\omega_p + \varepsilon, +\infty)$, respectively.
+In particular, we would like to understand what happens if (\ref{eq59}) is not satisfied, and if $a_p$ is given by (\ref{eq10}).
+Additionally, we are also interested in studying cases (i) and (iii), when $a_p \in (0, \varepsilon)$ and $a_p \in (\omega_p + \varepsilon, +\infty)$, respectively.